April 22nd is Earth Day, which means it's time appreciate the beauty of nature (from the safety of your home)

 If you haven't seen Planet Earth, you've been missing out.
 There's nothing outside your door that could compete with this collection of some of the most spectacular sights in the natural world, all narrated by the incomparable baritone of David Attenborough (because we aren't heathens, and Sigourney Weaver can't say "water.")
 Until recently it was streaming on Netflix, but now you have to pay for it, so...

 Our Planet is Netflix's answer to Planet Earth, complete with spectacular sights and David Attenborough's narration.
 It's almost as amazing as the BBC classic, and it won't cost you anything but a Netflix subscription

 In the Hopi language, koyaanisqatsi means life out of balance, so you can probably guess that the entire film is just 86 minutes of nature imagery juxtaposed with surreal scenes of urban life and destructive industry set to a score by Philip Glass—duh.
 The only word spoken in the entire film is the title, repeatedly chanted in a voice that sounds like it's summoning dark spirits to bring on the end times.
-If quarantine has you in a particularly apocalyptic mood and really hating human civilization, then Koyaanisqatsi is the perfect way to kick off spring.
+If quarantine has you in a particularly apocalyptic mood and really hating human civilization, then Koyaanisqatsi is the perfect way to celebrate our long-suffering planet.

 The story of Timothy Treadwell is a cautionary tale on the dangers of underestimating a deadly threat—and of going outside.
 For 13 summers Treadwell camped in the wilds of Alaska and convinced himself that he could hang out and pal around with giant Kodiak bears without issue.
 Without giving away Grizzly Man's tragic twist ending (he's eaten by bears), you can count on this documentary to remind you of the majesty and wonder of nature while also making you thankful that you live indoors.